-Baobab – This is a Vegetarian restaurant and even if you’re not vegetarian I still really recommend you visit.
+This is a Vegetarian restaurant in Zaragoza and even if you’re not vegetarian I still really recommend you visit.
 They offer fresh, healthy but delicious food for a great price.
 The staff are friendly and it’s located in the student area of the city.

 In addition to this, if you are Vegetarian or Vegan you’ll be pleased to know that Zaragoza has some great restaurant options, check out my Vegetarian and Vegan Guide to Zaragoza for more yummy options that I have not mentioned above!

 The Tapas and Pintxos are great in Zaragoza and so is the Tapas scene in general so I wanted to create an extra section for this so you know where to get the best Tapas in Zaragoza.
 Thursdays are really popular for Tapas as well as the weekends and you’ll see lots of locals out enjoying drinks and food.